The Catacombs Catacombs Reference Library

 One of the contenders for "most improved series" is surely "Space: 1999," the syndicated science fiction program shown at 5p.m.
 Sundays on Channel 18 in Milwaukee.

 Last season, its first, was an interesting foray into the vacuum left by "Star Trek."
-Unlike "Star Trek," one of the hottest shows in rerun, no "Space .." cult we've heard of has appeared on the scene to hold "Space" conventions and sing the praises of John Koenig, commander of Moonbase Alpha, played by Martin Landau (Koenig's most recognizable fellow traveler is Dr. Helena Russell, played by real his wife Barbara Bain).
+Unlike "Star Trek," one of the hottest shows in rerun, no "Space .." cult we've heard of has appeared on the scene to hold "Space" conventions and sing the praises of John Koenig, commander of Moonbase Alpha, played by Martin Landau (Koenig's most recognizable fellow traveller is Dr. Helena Russell, played by real his wife Barbara Bain).

 For those who haven't checked in with the series since last season, some surprises are in store: the production qualities are at least 100% improved, as are story lines and character development.